oseanfro/automaid/README.md

   disk space).
 (You may already have it, you might have to do `module load anaconda/5.2.0` to specify the precise version).
 * Restart your terminal to load the new PATH variables.
 * Add the conda-forge channel:
 `conda config --add channels conda-forge`
 * Create a virtual environment called "pymaid":
-`conda create -n pymaid python=2.7`
+`conda create -n pymaid python=3.10 obspy plotly`

-* Make sure you are in the `bash` shell!

-* Activate the environment:
-`conda activate pymaid`
-* Install obspy:
-`conda install obspy`
-* Install plotly 2.7.0:
-`conda install plotly=2.7.0`
-* Quit the virtual environment:
-`conda deactivate`

-In addition to the Python 2.7 installation it is necessary to compile, using `make` the wavelet inversion programs located in `scripts/src/V103/` and `scripts/src/V103EC/`.
+In addition to the Python 3.10 installation it is necessary to compile, using `make` the wavelet inversion programs located in `scripts/src/V103/` and `scripts/src/V103EC/`.
 The compiled binaries must be in the "bin" directory and must be named `icdf24_v103_test` and